mjordan/islandora_onthisday/README.md

 # Islandora On This Day

 Utility module that queries Solr for objects whose date fields contain a month and day equal to the current day's.
+The module:

-It displays a gallery of thumbnails for the objects it finds at /onthisday.
+* displays a gallery of thumbnails for the objects it finds at /onthisday
+* provides a block that displays a random object from the list of those whose month and day match the current day's.

 Still under development.